jcrist/msgspec/.github/CONTRIBUTING.md

 ## Editing and Rebuilding

-You now have a "development" build of `msgspec` installed.
-This means that you can make changes to the `.py` files and test them without requiring a rebuild of msgspec's C extension.
+You now have a "development" build of `msgspec-x` installed.
+This means that you can make changes to the `.py` files and test them without requiring a rebuild of msgspec-x's C extension.
 Edit away!

 If you do make changes to a `.c` file, you'll need to recompile.
 You can do this by running